 - Extremely high or unrelenting fever (above 104 F for adults and 102 F or higher for infants/children)

 - Food poisoning symptoms after a visit to a developing country

 DispatchHealth can Help

 If you’re experiencing symptoms of the stomach bug or food poisoning and you’re not sure which illness you’re suffering from, DispatchHealth can help.
 We provide convenient, in-home medical care to people of all ages.
 After contacting us, you can expect us at your doorstep within a few hours, geared up with most of the medical equipment you’ll find at the emergency room.
 We also accept most major forms of insurance, including Medicare and Medicaid, and offer an affordable flat rate for all uninsured patients.
-If you’re too sick to leave the bathroom and get yourself to the emergency room, don’t fear; we’re ready and waiting to help.
+If you’re too sick to leave the bathroom and get yourself to the emergency room, don’t fear; we’re ready and waiting to help with non-life-threatening cases.
 And requesting care is easy—simply use our website, give us a call, or download our app to get in touch.

 DispatchHealth relies only on authoritative sources, including medical associations, research institutions, and peer-reviewed medical studies.